tatut/specql/docs/index.md

 In the above example the application has defined the criteria that is necessary for security and can let the client side (for example to front end view) decide how to filter.
 It can have a text search or date filter, or other restriction.
-The backend code does not need to be changed to accommodate new frontend needs.
+The backend code does not need to be changed to accommodate new front-end needs.
 The above example can be made even more generic by letting the client decide the keys to fetch (with a possible `clojure.set/difference` call on it to restrict it).